-Internet regulation in Nigeria is taking a new shape.
+Internet and social media regulation in Nigeria is taking a new shape.
 Following converging global trends in internet regulation, Nigeria has recently published a draft of its proposed social media laws affecting internet and social media companies available to users in Nigeria.
-There are important thematic similarities between the proposed internet regulation in Nigeria and the proposed H.B.
+There are important thematic similarities between the proposed regulation regulation and the proposed H.B.
 No. 20 in Texas, the European Digital Services Act, the UK Online Safety Bill and the Indian Intermediary Rules.
 Although, the proposed social media law, is entitled a “code of practice”, suggesting that social media companies need to sign-up to the code of practice for legal effect, there is language in the proposed social media law which makes certain that the code of practice is intended to be legally binding, without further recourse to social media companies.

 A copy of the proposed internet regulation is available here